richardgaywood/paydata.org/content/sprawlrunners/characters/languages.md

 Over time, linguistic scholars are watching with interest to see if sprawlspeak continues to develop and become a [creole](https://en.m.wikipedia.org/wiki/Creole_language).

-Sprawlspeak is an awkward language, although it is becoming more sophisticated over time.
-It can only ever be taken to Partial level.
+Sprawlspeak is still an awkward, halting language, although it is becoming more sophisticated and fluid over time.
+It can only ever be learned to Partial level.
 There is no such thing as Fluency in sprawlspeak.
 Therefore, characters planning a social manipulator role would be well-advised to consider taking multiple language skills, so they can converse with their targets in their native tongue.